 The honest answer is more nuanced than most articles make it sound — and the number that surprises people most has nothing to do with scheduled service.
 For a full picture of EV ownership costs across all brands, start with our EV Guide.

-What Does Rivian Maintenance Actually Cost Per Year?
+How Much Does Rivian R1T Maintenance Cost Per Year?

-Costs tick up around year three when the brake fluid flush and more comprehensive inspections come due.
+Costs tick up around year three when the brake fluid replacement and more comprehensive inspections come due.

 The KBB Year-by-Year Cost Breakdown Nobody Shows You